Appease/PowerShellClient/Docs/Variables.md

 ```

-###2 Automatic CI-Step Variables
+###2 Automatic Parameters
-Posh-CI automatically makes certain variables available to ci-steps.
-The names of Posh-CI provided variables always start with the prefix `PoshCI`.
+Posh-CI will automatically populate certain ci-step parameters, the names of which always start with the prefix `PoshCI`.
-When developing a ci-steps that needs information about the executing ci-plan/ci-step just add the required parameters to your Invoke-CIStep method signature.
+These parameters provide information about the executing ci-plan/ci-step.

+To use automatic parameters, add parameters matching the type and name of defined automatic parameters to your Invoke-CIStep method signature and Posh-CI will populate them at invocation time.

 Example:
 ```PowerShell